Skip to main content

 The Tester

 I’m Jessica Kasparian, Reviewed's former beauty editor, and I’ve tested everything from makeup to hair tools, including the best hair straighteners and hair dryers.
-I naturally have medium-length, wavy-curly hair that I either let air dry or that I blow-dry and straighten.
+I naturally have medium-length, wavy-curly hair that I either let air dry or blow-dry and straighten.

 If I’m doing the latter, I sometimes add in curls using a basic 1-inch wand from Conair that I’ve had for approximately 10 years.
 I prefer a loose, tousled curl to a tight ringlet, and I attempted to create that look when I tested the irons and wands on this list.